What are follicular units and why are they so important?

 What is Follicular Unit Transplantation (FUT)?

 Follicular Unit Transplantation (FUT) is the transplantation of very small, individual, naturally occurring groups of hair called follicular units.
+A thin strip of hair bearing skin is removed from the back and sides of a patients scalp and each individual follicular unit is then dissected out using skilled technicians and microscopes.
 Follicular units are comprised of 1, 2, 3 and sometimes 4 hairs each.
 These units are placed in thinning / balding areas following natural hair growth patterns.

 What is Follicular Unit Extraction (FUE)?